christopherhuntley/data5405/Materials.md

-# BUAN 5405 Course Materials
+# DATA 5405 Course Materials

 All docs and lessons are continual works in progress.